crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 #### Import Projects into Eclipse Workspace

 We first need to setup the Target Platform definition of Scava.
-In Eclipse, import (`File -> Import -> Existing projects into workspace`) the project `metric-platform/releng/org.eclipse.scava.target`.
+In Eclipse, import (`File -> Import -> Existing Maven Projects`), select the scava repository and click `finish`.
+The scava target definition is located on `metric-platform/releng/org.eclipse.scava.target`.
 Then, go to `Window -> Preferences -> Plug-in Development -> Target Platform` and check the `scava` target definition in the list.
 Confirm your selection and wait for the target platform to be resolved by Eclipse; this may take a while.

 <img src="images/target-platform.png" height="500px" width="600px"><br/>
 Figure-01: Setup the Eclipse Target Platform.